 Each month the tip and task come from a special guest – this could be one of our creative writing tutors, a literary agent from Curtis Brown or C&W, a publisher, or one of our published alumni.

-The next #WriteCBC will take pace on Thurs 4 June.
+The next #WriteCBC will take place on Thurs 6 August.
 Special guest to be announced soon …

 You may have already seen or participated in our inaugural #lockdownlines event.